gvnavin/LambdaZipExample/README.md

 LambdaZipExample/build/distributions/testlambdazip-1.0-SNAPSHOT.zip

 The Zip will contain libs folder which will contain all the dependant libraries and the class files which are part of this project.

+While testing just give some number.

+Give 3 as input, you will get
+"received : 3" in logs
+"3" as an output

+Created a second handler Hello2::hello2Handler
+Created a zip with 2 handlers and uploaded one zip to s3 bucket

+Created a 2 Lambda function points to same zip in s3 bucket but different handlers.
+It works.